Ghandruk

 Ghandruk (घान्द्रुक /ne/) is a picturesque traditional village nestled in the Annapurna Rural Municipality, Kaski District of the Gandaki Province of Nepal.
 Situated 32 km north-west to Pokhara, this traditional Gurung settlement sits at an elevation of 2,012 meters (6,601 ft) and serves as a key stop on several iconic trekking routes, including the Annapurna Base Camp and Annapurna Circuit treks.

 The peaks of Mt Annapurna South (7,219 m), Mt Machapuchare (6,993 m), Gangapurna (7,455 m) and Mt Hiunchuli (6,411 m) can be seen from the village, and it is also the gateway to the Poon hill.
 Gurung communities comprise the major inhabitants of the village.
 The village is home to Shree Meshrom Baraha Secondary School, a government school which provides education to children aged 5–18.
 Local attractions include the Gurung Cultural Museum and Meshram Baraha temple.

-Accessibility

-Despite its remote charm, Ghandruk is surprisingly well connected.
-A rough road now reaches the village, allowing jeeps and buses to bring in supplies and visitors alike.
-Yet the soul of Ghandruk remains untouched by modernity.
-Children still walk to school along stone paths, prayer flags flutter from rooftops, and elders gather in communal courtyards to share stories and tea.

-In winter, the village transforms into a quiet wonderland, with snow dusting the rooftops and crisp air sharpening the mountain views.
-During festivals, it bursts into color and song, as locals celebrate with music, dance, and rituals that blend animist beliefs with Buddhist and Hindu traditions.
+During festivals, locals celebrate with music, dance, and rituals that makes a blend of animist beliefs with Buddhist and Hindu traditions.

+The village consists of 5,316 people, as of a population assessment in 2021.
+It is among the most substantial and established of Gurung communities in Nepal.

 Administrative Changes

-Before 2015 Ghandruk used to be a separate VDC, now this village lies in Annapurna Rural Municipality.
+Before 2015 Ghandruk was a separate VDC, now this village is in the Annapurna Rural Municipality.
 At the time of the 2021 Nepal census, it had a population of 5,316 residents in 1,228 individual households.